-- Action proposed and accepted in November 2017 - Public feedback in summer 2018 - Action A (above) will be prepared at a meeting of EUROCITIES WG Housing on ERASMUS+ in late 2018. - Action B was started in the frame of the URBACT festival 2018 in Lisbon and further explored in working meetings in autumn 2018, by identifying relevant cities under the URBACT umbrella in order to set up the network in 2019.37 - Deadline for the launch of an URBACT action planning networkearly of 2019
+- Action proposed and accepted in November 2017 - Public feedback in summer 2018 - Action A (above) to be prepared at a meeting of EUROCITIES WG Housing with ERASMUS+ in 2018. - Action B to begin in autumn 2018, by identifying relevant cities under the URBACT umbrella in order to set up the network in 2019^{.37} - Deadline for the launch of exchange programme end of 2019

-$^{37\ \}textit{It is worth noting that Action B is conditional upon URBACT taking up the housing work strand.}$
+37 It is worth noting that Action B is conditional upon URBACT taking up the housing work strand.